carloskiki/rfcs/text/3759-cargo-supported-targets.md

 Instead of using `cfg` specifications, one could use wildcards (e.g., `x86_64-*-linux-*`).
 This is much simpler to implement, target-triples are syntactically checked for a match instead of solving set relations for `cfg`.
-However, this is not as expressive as `cfg`, and does not correctly represent the semantics of target triples.
+However, this is not as expressive as `cfg`, and does not correctly represent the semantics of target-triples.
 For example, supporting `target_family = "unix"` would require an annoyingly long list of wildcard patterns.
 Things like `target_pointer_width = "32"` are even harder to represent, and things like `target_feature = "avx"` are basically not representable.
 Also, this is new syntax not currently used by cargo.